+which indicates that a larger allowable rotation range leads to a higher asymptotic SNR.
+Thus, the limited rotation range introduces a practical saturation effect: simply increasing the number of antennas cannot fully compensate for insufficient rotation capability.
+As shown in~\cite{Zheng2026Rotatable}, a similar SNR scaling law also holds for the general UPA case.}

-To evaluate the array-gain improvement achieved by RAs, we consider a single-user MISO system with a ULA transmitter and a user located $d = 15$~m from the array center.
+To evaluate the array-gain improvement achieved by RAs, we consider a single-user MISO system with a ULA transmitter and a user located at distance $d = 15$~m from the array center.
 The system operates at 2.4~GHz ($\lambda=0.125$~m), with noise power $\sigma^2=-80$~dBm, antenna spacing $\Delta_d=\lambda/2$, transmit power $P=10$~dBm, and maximum deviation angle $\theta_{\max}=\pi/6$.
-For these settings, Fig.~\ref{fig_single_ULA} shows the received signal power versus the number of antennas $N$ for both RA-enabled and fixed-antenna MISO systems.
-For small to moderate $N$, both the RA and fixed-antenna systems exhibit linear power scaling.
-However, as $N$ increases further, the received signal powers of both systems eventually approach their asymptotic values, which validates the SNR scaling law discussed above.
-Additionally, the RA system consistently outperforms the fixed-antenna system because each RA can independently steer its boresight toward the user to achieve a higher directional gain.
-The performance advantage of the RA system over its fixed-antenna counterpart is particularly pronounced (up to 5~dB) when $N\leq 100$.
-This indicates that, by more effectively concentrating radiated energy toward the user location, the RA architecture can achieve a higher SNR with fewer antennas, especially when the array size is constrained.
-Furthermore, when $N\to \infty$, the RA system attains an asymptotic gain of nearly 1.5~dB over the fixed-antenna system.
-This underscores the fact that the inherent advantages of RA are not overshadowed even with a larger number of antennas.
+For these settings, Fig.~\ref{fig_single_ULA} shows the received signal power versus the number of antennas $N$ for both RA-enabled and fixed-antenna MISO systems. {For a small to moderate value of $N$, both systems exhibit approximately linear power scaling.
+As $N$ increases further, the received powers of both systems gradually approach their asymptotic values, consistent with the SNR scaling law discussed above.
+Throughout the entire range, the RA system achieves higher received power because each RA can independently steer its boresight toward the user, thereby improving the effective directional gain.
+The performance advantage is particularly pronounced (up to 5~dB) when $N \le 100$, indicating that RA can achieve a higher SNR with fewer antennas (an important benefit when the array size is constrained).
+Even as $N \to \infty$, the RA system maintains a non-negligible asymptotic gain (nearly 1.5~dB) over the fixed-antenna system, demonstrating that the inherent benefits of RA do not vanish with increasing array size.}